pomerium/documentation/content/docs/reference/service-urls.md

 ## Authenticate Internal Service URL

-The **Authenticate Internal Service URL** setting defines the internally accessible URL where Pomerium redirects end users (clients) to authenticate against an identity provider.
-An internal service URL is required for deployments where Pomerium can't access an external service URL (typically, this is due to network or environmental constraints).
+The **Authenticate Internal Service URL** setting defines an internally accessible URL where Pomerium redirects end users (clients) to authenticate against an identity provider.
+Use this setting if Pomerium can't access an external service URL.

-If Pomerium is running in [split service mode](/docs/internals/configuration#all-in-one-vs-split-service-mode), each individual Pomerium service (except the Databroker service) requires either an internal or external authenticate service URL in its configuration.
-These services include the Proxy, Authenticate, and Authorize services.
+You may include both an internal and external authenticate service URL in the same configuration.
+In this case, the internal authenticate service URL overrides the external service URL when Pomerium determines which TLS certificate and hostname the authenticate service will listen with when receiving incoming client requests.

-A service's configuration can include both an internal and external authenticate service URL.
-If defined, the authenticate internal service URL overrides the external [authenticate service URL](#authenticate-service-url) when Pomerium is determining which TLS certificate and hostname to use when the authenticate service listens for incoming TLS connections.
+If Pomerium is running in [split-service mode](/docs/internals/configuration#all-in-one-vs-split-service-mode), each Pomerium service requires either an internal or external authenticate service URL in its configuration.

 ### How to configure